Karachay horse

 The Karachay (Karach.-Balk. Къарачай ат) is developed in the Northern Caucasus.
 It comes from highland Karachay at the rise of the River Kuban.
-The Karachay horse is an offspring of the Kabardian breed, registered with number 9354442 (breeder № 1278) in the official journal of The Ministry of Agriculture of the Russian Federation (Moscow 2016).
 They were developed by crossing regional horses with eastern stallions.
 Karachay horses are summered in rugged mountain country where there are wide changes in temperature and humidity, and wintered in the foothill and plains with some hay feeding.
 These conditions make the Karachay horse strong-limbed and sturdy.

-Breed characteristics
+Horse сharacteristics

 The Karachay horse stands 14.3 to 15 hands high.
 Karachay breeding has focused on creating a breed that is not only fast, but also hardy, obedient, low-maintenance, and able to withstand varied, even mountainous terrain all the year round.
 Their hooves are strong and hard and do not need shoeing if bred and worked properly.
 They have a long head, often with a Roman nose, as well as agile, alert ears and well-developed whiskers.
 Karachay horses have a medium length, well-muscled neck, relatively straight shoulders and low withers.
 The mane and tail are long and thick.
 The body is strong and straight-backed.
 The limbs are also strong with generally good joints and bones, and short, strong hocks; they occasionally have a tendency to be sickle-hocked, which is typical for mountain breeds.
 Karachay horses are black or black-brown and do not usually have any white marks.
 They grow to a withers height of about 160 cm.

 The Karachay horse is inherently good-natured.
 It is very responsive to the rein and is not prone to over-excitement.
 This makes it indispensable to the mountain tourism industry.
 The Karachay horse has been able to survive extinction mainly because of two things: its high fertility rate and its strong resistance to common horse illnesses.
 It is a hardy breed that requires minimal supervision.

 Average measurements of Karachay horses (Stud farm № 168, 2001/2002).